Kelp Benefits and Nutrition Facts

 Because it has such high amounts of vitamins and minerals, kelp is sometimes packaged and sold as a nutritional supplement, but we do not recommend taking a kelp supplement.

-The second, and perhaps more important part, is that kelp is nutrient dense.
+Perhaps more important part than it’s low caloric density, is that kelp is nutrient dense.
 So you’re getting more bang for your buck nutritionally speaking.
-When you’re limiting calories on a weight loss diet, every calorie counts (even if you aren’t counting calories — zing!).
-You need to be sure to get adequate micronutrients through foods like kelp — i.e. vegetables — because they are low calorie, and pack a huge nutritional punch.
+When you’re limiting calories on a weight loss diet, every calorie counts, even if you aren’t counting calories.
+You need to be sure to get adequate micronutrients through foods like kelp, i.e. plant foods such as vegetables, nuts, and legumes, because they are all-natural, so they pack a huge nutritional punch.

 These are just three of the benefits of kelp, but they’re the three most significant benefits.
 Just to recap, let’s summarize our list:

 Our conclusion: Kelp is definitely Good for you, but we can’t classify it as Good Food because it just isn’t tasty enough to meet our standards.
 That said, I’m sure a knowledgeable cook could incorporate kelp into a very tasty dish (like the kelp salad pictured above).